The life and work of John McLean

 Firstly, it is something not many are aware of.
 Secondly, I myself am ‘young’.
 And thirdly their story is more powerful: they are only at the start of a long journey.
 These people and their families could have had such a different future if better treatment was available.

 How did you choose your subjects – and how easy was it to find people who were willing to be photographed?

 Finding the people was surprisingly easy.
 Especially the boys!
-The Norges Parkinsonforbund (the Norwegian Parkinson’s Disease Association) helped a lot.
+The Norges Parkinsonforbund (the Norwegia Parkinson’s Disease Association) helped a lot.
 I was looking for people under 50.
 But ‘Mr Tattoo boy’ (Eivind, below) was just too good looking to be excluded!